mattsingleton2/TTA-C-Sharp/README.md

 ###	Enum_Practice
 Practice with enumerations!
 Grabbing string values and attempting to parse them as enumerable data types to verify the entry works correctly.

+###	EmployeeLambda
+Practice with Lamda functions and lists.